 - No contact with certain individuals, such as the victim; and/or

 When making this consideration, the Crown and the court are bound by the “ladder principle.”
 This principle means that when it comes to imposing conditions, the least restrictive conditions must be imposed unless the Crown can show that the less restrictive conditions are not appropriate in your case.
 The Supreme Court of Canada’s 2017 decision in R. v.
 Antic reinforced this principle.
 A number of courts, however, seem to have forgotten this obligation.
 A lawyer can help the court recognize that your detention is not necessary and can remind the court why less strict bail conditions are appropriate.

 If you are denied bail, then you will remain in custody until your trial or resolution, although it is possible to ask for a bail review at the Superior Court.
 Obtaining bail can be an uphill battle.
-Hiring a lawyer maximizes your chances of being released.
+Hiring a criminal defense lawyer in Scarborough maximizes your chances of being released.

 It is important to recognize that breaching the terms of your bail conditions can result in further charges against you and the revocation of your bail.

 Once a bail hearing is conducted, a lawyer can start preparing a successful defence for your case, if you choose to hire one.

 A lawyer will ask the Crown for the disclosure of all relevant evidence against you.
 The Crown is obligated to disclose evidence about your case to your lawyer, regardless of whether or not that evidence will be used by the Crown in court.
 This disclosure is a fundamental feature of our criminal justice system.
 It helps to ensure that you have a fair trial and that you have the information needed to provide a full answer and defence.
 Having a lawyer by your side can be an advantage, as there are certain items of disclosure that the Crown will only release to counsel.
 If you do not have a lawyer, you may have to make arrangements with the Crown to review this evidence, which can be extremely time-consuming.